-Truth be told, even the most careful of beekeepers who checks every last detail will find cross comb sooner or later.
-It is a fact of life for the beekeeper, although steps can be taken to lower the likelihood, as we've seen.
-But if it does get out of hand - beyond a "quick trim" - how can you fix the situation?
+Truth be told, even the most careful of beekeepers who check every last detail will find cross comb sooner or later.
+It is a fact of life for the beekeeper, although steps can be taken to lower the likelihood, as we’ve seen.
+But if it does get out of hand – beyond a “quick trim” – how can you fix the situation?

 The options available depend on the extent of the cross comb.
 Some situations can be relatively minor.
 In these cases a hive tool can be used to gently split the comb, parting the frames.
-This will cut through cells which may have brood or honey.
+This will cut through cells that may have brood or honey.

 Sometimes you are not dealing with cross comb i.e. comb that crosses between two frames.
 Instead, you simply have comb in strange places.
 This is a called burr comb.
 Again, this is not a problem for the bees but can create frustration for the beekeeper.

 Like cross comb, keep things neat and tidy and clean up burr comb early, rather than let it develop.
-Here's a short video illustrating how simple this can be.

 Although not directly associated with cross comb, we have a quick point to make about fragile comb.
 Foundationless frames can create a real challenge, in terms of the fragility of the comb the bees build.

-With frames that have man-made plastic foundation, perhaps covered in beeswax, there is a certain rigidity to the foundation.
+With frames that have man-made plastic foundations, perhaps covered in beeswax, there is a certain rigidity to the foundation.
 However, when bees build their own comb, on a foundationless frame, the wax can be extremely fragile.
 This is a common and significant problem for new beekeepers not versed in how to handle a foundationless frame.

 Over time the comb will stiffen.
-But early on it is extremely easy to hold the frame at the wrong angle and have all that hard earned comb - and the contents - come crashing down.
-It's a very sad moment, especially if you realize how much effort you bees have put into creating this masterpiece.
+But early on it is extremely easy to hold the frame at the wrong angle and have all that hard-earned comb – and the contents – come crashing down.
+It’s a very sad moment, especially if you realize how much effort you bees have put into creating this masterpiece.

 Be very careful with how you handle fresh comb on a foundationless frame.
 It is very fragile and will take a while before it can withstand being held at any angle.